Share this:

 Mallory sponsored or co-sponsored more than 600 pieces of legislation and was appointed to several political, gubernatorial, congressional, and presidential committees.

-Over the years, Mallory was recognized for supporting education, senior citizens, public transportation, mental health, and American Civil Liberties issues.
-Central State University awarded him an honorary Doctor of Laws in 1972, the first given to an alumnus.
-The university has also inducted him into its hall of fame and has named a street in his honor.
+Over the years, Mallory has been recognized for supporting education, senior citizens, public transportation, mental health, and American Civil Liberties issues.
+In 1972, Central State University awarded him an honorary Doctor of Laws, the first given to an alumnus.
+The university has also inducted Mallory into the Hall of Fame and named a street in his honor.

 Related Article: Why So Many African Americans Have Roots in the West End of Cincinnati

-William Mallory died in 2013 at the age of 82.
-Although his life as a prominent African American was extraordinary, it was not easy.
-Mallory and his family were the recipients of three death threats.
+William Mallory passed away in 2013 at the age of 82.
+A life of prominence as an African American leader brought extraordinary accomplishments but was not without challenges.
+Mallory and family members received three death threats over the years.

 William Mallory Sr. Memorial Highway